Yggdra Unison: Development

 Sting's programmer JaJa began posting blog entries about Yggdra Unison's development as early as 2006.
 The project was originally codenamed YZ, and early screenshots show that the game's beta title was Yggdra's Ambition ~Holy Sword Legends (Yggdra no Yabou ~ Seiken Buyuuden ユグドラの野望　聖剣武勇伝).
 While this was changed to Yggdra Unison: Beat Out Our Obstacle, the original tagline was reused for the DS version.
 Initial screenshots of the game were displayed in black and white.

 Release

-Yggdra Unison has a few pieces of independent merchandise.
+Yggdra Unison has a few pieces of merchandise.
 On December 25, 2009, a 127-page strategy guide was released by Enterbrain.
-The game's original soundtrack was released on February 24, 2010 by the label Geneon Universal, featuring all 40 tracks used in-game plus a full-orchestral version of the Flash Movie BGM, the version rearranged by Shigeki Hayashi which was used in the promotional video.
+The game's original soundtrack was released on February 24, 2010, by the label Geneon Universal, featuring all 40 tracks used in-game plus a full-orchestral version of the Flash Movie BGM, the version rearranged by Shigeki Hayashi which was used in the promotional video.
 The booklet included notes from Adachi about certain tracks.
-Later in the year, on the 25th of March, a drama CD was released by Frontier Works, featuring the same voice talent as the PSP version of Yggdra Union.
+Later in the year, on 25 March, a drama CD was released by Frontier Works, featuring the same voice talent as the PSP version of Yggdra Union.

-Soundtrack

 Drama CD

 The drama CD contains three short stories, focusing on the Royal Army, Milanor's thief band, and the Imperial Army respectively.
 The former two are lighthearted and comedic, whereas the last of the three is more serious and melodramatic.